unChaz/sci-fi-5e/srd/classes/druid.md

 Starting at 18th level, the primal tek that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.

-#### Beast Spells
+#### Beast Tek Skills

-Beginning at 18th level, you can cast many of your druid spells in any shape you assume using Wild Shape.
-You can perform the somatic and verbal components of a druid spell while in a beast shape, but you aren’t able to provide material components.
+Beginning at 18th level, you can cast many of your druid tek skills in any shape you assume using Wild Shape.
+You can perform the somatic and verbal components of a druid tek skill while in a beast shape, but you aren’t able to provide material components.

 #### Archdruid

 At 20th level, you can use your Wild Shape an unlimited number of times.

-Additionally, you can ignore the verbal and somatic components of your druid spells, as well as any material components that lack a cost and aren’t consumed by a spell.
+Additionally, you can ignore the verbal and somatic components of your druid tek skills, as well as any material components that lack a cost and aren’t consumed by a tek skill.
 You gain this benefit in both your normal shape and your beast shape from Wild Shape.

 #### Druid Circles